prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ConfigMaps is a list of ConfigMaps in the same namespace as the Prometheus
+<p>configMaps is a list of ConfigMaps in the same namespace as the Prometheus
 object, which shall be mounted into the Prometheus Pods.
 Each ConfigMap is added to the StatefulSet definition as a volume named <code>configmap-&lt;configmap-name&gt;</code>.
 The ConfigMaps are mounted into /etc/prometheus/configmaps/<configmap-name> in the &lsquo;prometheus&rsquo; container.</p>